pinbar/nodejs-typescript/README.md

 ## My experiments with using TypeScript for NodeJS
-TypeScript can provide better structure, types afety and  object oriented design to your NodeJS code.
-In addition, TypeScript allows the use of newer programmatic models not yet avaiable in NodeJS.
+TypeScript can provide better structure, type safety and  object oriented design to your NodeJS code.
+In addition, it allows the use of newer programming models not yet avaiable in NodeJS.

-This project shows some very basic examples of callbacks, promises and async/await.
-It also shows how to use the async/await functionality with a node library that only supports callbacks (e.g. cassandra-driver).
+This project shows some basic examples of callbacks, promises and async/await.
+It also shows how to use the async/await functionality with a node library that only supports callbacks (cassandra-driver).

 ### tech stack
 * **nodejs** - javascript runtime built on v8 engine